-no logging file filesystem:filename [severity-level-number | type]
+no logging file filesystem: filename [severity-level-number | type]

-filesystem:filename Alias for a flash file system.
+Syntax Description filesystem:filename Alias for a flash file system.
 Contains the path and name of the file that contains the log messages.
-The syntax for the local flash file system: flash: max-file-size (Optional) Specify the maximum logging file size.
+The syntax for the local flash file system on the stack member or the stack master: flash: From the stack master, the syntax for the local flash file system on a stack member: flash member number max-file-size (Optional) Specify the maximum logging file size.
 The range is 4096 to 2147483647. nomax (Optional) Specify the maximum file size of 2147483647. min-file-size (Optional) Specify the minimum logging file size.
 The range is 1024 to 2147483647. severity-level-number (Optional) Specify the logging severity level.
 The range is 0 to 7.
 See the type option for the meaning of each level. type (Optional) Specify the logging type.
 These keywords are valid: • emergencies -System is unusable (severity 0). • alerts-Immediate action needed (severity 1). • critical -Critical conditions (severity 2). • errors -Error conditions (severity 3). • warnings-Warning conditions (severity 4). • notifications -Normal but significant messages (severity 5). • informational-Information messages (severity 6). • debugging -Debugging messages (severity 7).